Application for First-Year Student Admission

 Standardized Tests.
 The university urges prospective applicants to take the SAT in their junior year and again by January of the senior year in high school.
 Students who choose the ACT should take it by December of their senior year.

 Susquehanna also advises applicants that SAT subject tests are not required, but can provide valuable information for admission.
 Students should complete these tests no later than January of the senior year.

 Testing services can mail test results directly to Susquehanna's Office of Admissions.
 Mailing request forms are available when students register for the tests.
 (Susquehanna's test code for the SAT is 2820.
 The ACT code is 3720.)
 The university will also accept test scores recorded on official secondary school transcripts.
 Further information is available from high school guidance offices or Susquehanna's Office of Admissions.

 Early Decision.
-Applicants who select Susquehanna as their first-choice college should consider the advantages of Early Decision.
-Applicants accepted for Early Decision receive first consideration for scholarships, on-campus housing and financial aid.
-Applicants may still apply to other colleges as regular decision candidates.
-They must, however, withdraw any other applications and enroll at Susquehanna if they are admitted under the Early Decision program.
-To be considered for Early Decision, candidates must:
+Applicants who select Susquehanna as their first-choice college should consider the advantages of early decision.
+Applicants accepted for early decision receive first consideration for scholarships, on-campus housing and financial aid.
+Applicants may still apply to other colleges as regular-decision candidates.
+They must, however, withdraw any other applications and enroll at Susquehanna if they are admitted under the early decision program.
+To be considered for early decision, candidates must do the following:

 - certify (by signing the pledge on the application) that Susquehanna is the first-choice college and that, if accepted, the student will withdraw other applications,

 - submit all application materials by November 15(the Common Application or Universal Application form is acceptable),